Two undergrads are determined to break the philosophical glass ceiling.

 “We’re really happy about this....
 It’s a move in the right direction,” undergraduate philosophy major coordinator Jennifer Johnson wrote in an e-mail.

-Polzik noted that a flyer advertising an event fall quarter for philosophy majors applying to graduate school called “So you want to be a philosopher?” featured a photo of Philippa Foot, a female philosopher, rather than the standard bust of an ancient male philosopher.
+Polzik noted that at an event fall quarter for philosophy majors applying to graduate school called “So you want to be a philosopher?” featured a photo of Philippa Foot, a female philosopher, rather than the standard bust of an ancient male philosopher.

 “That little change of what a philosopher looks like really does something.
 That kind of thing can be really powerful.
 It’s baby steps,” she said.